WebAssembly/component-model/design/mvp/Concurrency.md

 async func(s1: stream<future<string>>, s2: list<stream<string>>) -> result<stream<string>, stream<error>>
 ```
 In *both* the sync and async ABIs, a `future` or `stream` in the WIT-level type
-translates to a single `i32` index into the current component instance's handle
+translates to a single `i32` in the ABI.
+This `i32` is an index into the
-table.
+current component instance's handle table.
 For example, for the WIT function type:
 ```wit
 async func(f: future<string>) -> future<u32>
 ```